aws-samples/streaming-analytics-workshop/workshop/content/flink-on-kda-studio/2_Enviorment_Set_Up/_index.en.md

 ![close_welcome_message](/images/flink-on-kda-studio/close_welcome_message.png)

-**Note** if this is the first time you are accessing CloudShell it may take several minutes for CloudShell to create the enviorment and prepare the terminal
+**Note** if this is the first time you are accessing CloudShell it may take several minutes for CloudShell to create the environment and prepare the terminal

 4. Run ```wget https://sharkech-public.s3.amazonaws.com/flink-on-kda/yellow_tripdata_2020-01_noHeader.csv``` in the CloudShell terminal